-In today’s interconnected world, there is immense potential for your business to expand its market share beyond geographical boundaries and capture shoppers that have been previously inaccessible.
-But all of this depends on how well your business can localize and make it easy and intuitive for your target audience to find your products or services.
-So, if you want to ensure that your international marketing campaigns are successful, these eight localization tips will help keep you on task.
+In today’s interconnected world, there’s immense potential for your business to expand beyond geographical boundaries to capture shoppers that have been previously inaccessible.
+Your global success depends on how well your business can localize your website, products, or services.

 2. Be Mindful of Cultural Differences

-Understand the local culture and make sure that your branding is in line with it.
-For example, a brand that regularly advertises with skimpily clad beautiful women may want to use a very different approach when expanding into an Islamic country where the culture is much more conservative.
+Before you expand to a new target country, consider important cultural differences.
+Understand the local culture and history and make sure that your branding is compatible.
+For example, a brand that regularly advertises with skimpily-clad women may want to use a very different approach when expanding into an Islamic country where the culture is more conservative.

 3. Craft an Easy to Understand Message

-If you want your target customers to associate with your product, you need to communicate effectively with them.
-This means that your message needs to be easy to understand.
-The best way to accomplish this is to engage a native speaker of the local language who is in tune with the culture, will be aware of common phrases and terms used, and who will help you avoid translation blunders.
+If you want your target customers to appreciate your brand, you need to communicate with them effectively.
+This means that your brand messaging should be easy to understand.
+The best way to accomplish this is to engage a native speaker of the local language who’s in tune with the culture.
+Hiring native speakers and in-country reviewers will help you build effective brand messaging that’s free from translation mistakes.

 4. Do Your Research